This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Dealing With Potato Diseases

-5. You are much less likely to catch the disease; there are loads of soil-borne diseases such as Alternaria.
+5. You are much less likely to catch the disease; many soil-borne conditions, such as Alternaria, exist.
 Alternaria is a soil-borne disease otherwise known as early blight.
 There are many soil-borne diseases and pests that you can cut out of the equation, such as wireworms, as you are not using the soil from the ground.

 Instead, you are using compost, either bought or homemade.
-Many people tell me it’s very expensive to buy compost to grow your potatoes in, but if you check out my last compost video below, you will see you can easily make enough compost to fill containers.
+Many people tell me it’s costly to buy compost to grow your potatoes in, but if you check out my last compost video below, you can easily make enough compost to fill containers.

 Once you can no longer use it for potatoes, you can spread it in your garden to help build the soil structure.
 Those who tell me it’s a waste do not understand how each garden section is supposed to work synergistically.